rjeprasad/RappleProgressHUD/README.md

 RappleActivityIndicatorView.startAnimatingWithLabel("Processing...")
 RappleActivityIndicatorView.setProgress(0.2, textValue: "1/5")
 ```
-Then gradually increate progress values accordingly - can be called from any thread
+Then gradually increase progress values accordingly - can be called from any thread
 ```ruby
 RappleActivityIndicatorView.setProgress(0.4, textValue: "2/5")
 ```